catlan/LOZIPFileWrapper/Readme.markdown

 # LOZIPFileWrapper

-LOZIPFileWrapper is a Cocoa wrapper around minizip.
+LOZIPFileWrapper is a Cocoa wrapper around a modern [minizip](https://github.com/nmoinvaz/minizip) with support for extended attributes.

 Features: